oopsmonk/documentation/wallets/0.1/hub/how-to-guides/get-started-with-the-grpc-api.md

 	client.getBalance({userId: "Jake"}, pr)
 	```

-If you sent IOTA tokens to the deposit address, the output should display something like the following:
+If you transferred IOTA tokens to the deposit address, the output should display something like the following:

 ```shell
 10 i available for 'Jake'